woanware/autorunner/README.md

 autorunner
 ==========

 autorunner is based upon the AutoRuns tool by the Sysinternals/Microsoft gurus.
 It is designed to perform automated [Authenticode](http://msdn.microsoft.com/en-gb/library/ms537359(v=vs.85).aspx) checking for binaries designed to auto-start on a host.
-It's primary purpose is to aid forensic investigations.
+Its primary purpose is to aid forensic investigations.

 I didn't want to write this application, it was one that I had to...software persistence is a key factor when identifying malware and I wanted AutoRuns to work.
 Ideally I would have just run the command line version of it and parsed the output and performed other checks on the data extracted, however, this is flawed for a number of reasons.